-Humidifiers in Noblesville, Fishers & Westfield, IN and the Surrounding Areas
+Humidifiers in Noblesville, Fishers & Carmel, IN, and the Surrounding Areas

-Humidifiers in Noblesville, Fishers, Westfield, Carmel, Cicero, McCordsville, Pendleton, Fortville, Ingalls, Lapel, Edgewood, Alexandria, Frankton, Sheridan, Lawrence, Zionsville, IN and Surrounding Areas
+Humidifiers in Noblesville, Fishers, Carmel, Cicero, McCordsville, Pendleton, Fortville, Ingalls, Lapel, Edgewood, Alexandria, Frankton, Sheridan, Lawrence, Zionsville, IN, and Surrounding Areas

-The purpose of a whole house humidifier is to put humidity back into the home during the dry winter time.
-By installing a whole house humidifier onto the ductwork of your heating system, you replenish lost humidity.
-Contact Dutch Heating & Cooling LLC for Humidifiers in Noblesville, Fishers & Westfield, IN and the Surrounding Areas.
+The purpose of a whole-house humidifier is to put humidity back into the home during the dry wintertime.
+By installing a whole-house humidifier onto the ductwork of your heating system, you replenish lost humidity.
+Contact Dutch Heating & Cooling LLC for Humidifiers in Noblesville, Fishers & Carmel, IN, and the Surrounding Areas.

 HELPFUL NOTES ON HUMIDIFIERS

-• Humidity in the home will help lower expansion and contraction of material that the home is built from.
+- Humidity in the home will help lower the expansion and contraction of the material that the home is built from.
 The best example is wood floors.
 Without humidification, very large gaps will form; with humidification, the gaps will be “reduced.”

-• Bypass humidifiers are more recommended than powered humidifiers for health reasons.
+- Bypass humidifiers are more recommended than powered humidifiers for health reasons.
 However, powered humidifiers will produce more effective humidity and may be the only choice.
-We recommend to remember, you just need to “lightly tamp” the humidity into the home.
+We recommend remembering, you just need to “lightly tamp” the humidity into the home.